 And this is where we truly lost the client.
 After a year and a half of a mutually beneficial relationship, our client decided to stop honoring our revenue share agreement.
 In a desire to avoid litigation procedures, we decided to suspend the client’s access from their application.
 However, and we want to be very clear on this, Vaporware did not steal any assets or information.
 In fact, despite numerous public accusations of criminal theft, Vaporware has had permitted access to the client’s servers and information since the start of the relationship, and that access remains active at the time of this blog post.
 We learned that our response was adversarial and pushed the client further away from reasonable settlement terms, instead of providing persuasion to uphold the contractual agreements.

 Ultimately, this experience has led us to become more strict on our previous open and trusting nature.
 We can no longer provide payment flexibilities that gave us an advantage to our competitors.
 Instead, we take a play from our industry counterparts, and require our clients to meet stricter payment schedules.
 Additionally, we are now clear in all contracts that clients do not own the deliverables until they are fully paid.
 And while we may despise the very nature of contract law, we realize its importance in the business place and are striving to improve the mutual terms and protections of our contracts.
 Interested in helping?
-We’re looking to open-source our legal contracts to provide the most open and transparent conversation.
+We're looking to open-source our legal contracts to provide the most open and transparent conversation.
 Have experience with this?
-Contact us on twitter or in person to help out!
+Contact us on twitter to help out!

 So what did we learn throughout these experiments and failures?
 First and foremost, investigate the consequences and consult experts and advisors before you take action.
 Secondly, we’ve learned to recognize failing relationships during a “dating” period and have developed techniques for ending a relationship after this trial.
 Lastly, even a legal failure won’t destroy you.
 Get out there, try new things, make new mistakes, continue to be creative, and disrupt markets!